golash0000/SUPERHERO-SYSTEM/documentation/SETUP.md

 2. `models/` - This should be only contains many .SQL files as much as possible the only way that I can guarantee for you to follow the things that I've done inside XAMPP / MySQL is to provide my existing .SQL file for you to able to see my progress directly in terms of Tables.

-Aside from that once I already provided my working .SQL file is to follow the things that I've done if you implment Cardinality Relationships that's all good.
+Aside from that once I already provided my working .SQL file is to follow the things that I've done if you implement Cardinality Relationships that's all good.

 3. `views/` - This contains more on client-side pages please priority inside affiliated departments where you assigned you may really need to care about your implemented logics in `controllers/` folder.